-Chase Loomer is an award-winning organist who has given solo recitals throughout North America in venues including Trinity Church, Boston; Holy Trinity Cathedral, Kingston, Jamaica; St. Joseph Cathedral, Columbus; Coral Ridge Presbyterian, Ft.
-Lauderdale; Church of the Covenant, Cleveland, and Trinity Cathedral, Portland.
-In 2025, he was part of The Diapson’s class of “20 Under 30,” and he was also featured as a “NextGen” artist in a 2022 edition of The American Organist.
-Chase has performed as a soloist and continuo player with a number of ensembles including the Indianapolis Symphony Orchestra, Atlanta Symphony Brass, Yale Philharmonia, Atlanta Baroque Orchestra, Indianapolis Baroque Orchestra, and Tonos del Sur.
-Currently, he is the Organist and Associate Choirmaster at the Cathedral of St. Philip in Atlanta, GA, where he shares service playing duties for over 250 services per year and oversees the RSCM-based chorister program.
+Chase Loomer is an award-winning organist who has given solo recitals throughout North America, in venues including Trinity Church, Boston; the Princeton University Chapel; Holy Trinity Cathedral, Kingston, Jamaica; St. Joseph Cathedral, Columbus, OH; Coral Ridge Presbyterian, Ft.
+Lauderdale; Church of the Covenant, Cleveland; All Saints’ Episcopal Church, Atlanta; and Trinity Cathedral, Portland, OR.
+In 2025, he was part of The Diapason magazine’s class of “20 Under 30,” and also featured as a “NextGen” artist in the June 2022 edition of The American Organist magazine.
+Chase has performed as a soloist and continuo player with numerous ensembles, including the Indianapolis Symphony Orchestra, Atlanta Baroque Orchestra, Atlanta Symphony Brass, Tonos del Sur, Indianapolis Baroque Orchestra, and Yale Philharmonia.

-Chase has performed at national and regional conventions of the AGO, the American Liszt Society Festival, and has had several recordings featured on Pipedreams.
-Prior to his appointment at the Cathedral of St. Philip, he was the Associate Director of Music at Christ Church Cathedral, Indianapolis, and served on the collaborative piano staff of Butler University.
-He was the organist for Christ Church Cathedral’s 2023 choral residencies at Hereford and Rochester Cathedrals, UK, and also for the 2024 RSCM Midwest summer choral residency in Evansville, IN.
-His teachers have included David Higgs, Martin Jean, Christopher Young, Edoardo Bellotti, Jeffrey Brillhart, Jeffrey Smith, and Patrick Scott.
-In addition to organ, Chase is a jazz pianist and composer of choral, keyboard, and jazz music.
+Currently, he is Organist and Associate Choirmaster at the Cathedral of St. Philip (Episcopal) in Atlanta, GA, where he shares service playing duties for over 250 services per year and oversees the RSCM-based chorister program.
+Prior to this appointment, he was Associate Director of Music at Christ Church Cathedral, Indianapolis, and served on the collaborative piano staff of Butler University.
+He was the organist for Christ Church Cathedral’s 2023 choral residencies at Hereford and Rochester cathedrals in England, and also for the 2024 RSCM Midwest summer choral residency in Evansville, IN.

 “Chase Loomer from Charlotte, N.C, gave a highly nuanced interpretation of Herbert Howells’ Psalm Prelude No. 1 (Set 1), with seamless registrations that evoked the English cathedral tradition.
 He demonstrated virtuosic finesse in Liszt’s Prelude and Fugue on BACH, building the fugue incrementally from a distant, expressive exposition to resounding chords on full organ.” - The American Organist